Airlines resolve dispute over Chicago O'Hare expansion

 Late last month, American accused United of orchestrating a “last-minute secret deal” with the city of Chicago to alter the airport’s lease, a claim United denied.

-Chicago’s city council aviation committee is scheduled to take up a new airline lease and use agreement on Thursday, and the council’s finance committee is slated to vote on an initial $4 billion of bonds for the project later this month.
-If those committees pass the plan, a full city council final vote would be held on March 28.
+Chicago’s city council aviation committee on Thursday approved new airline use and lease agreements needed for the project, according to a city spokeswoman.
+An initial $4 billion of bond financing is expected to be taken up by the council’s finance committee on March 26, followed by a final vote on the expansion plan by the full city council on March 28.

-Reporting by Alana Wise in New York and Karen Pierog in Chicago; Editing by Matthew Lewis
+Reporting by Alana Wise in New York and Karen Pierog in Chicago; Editing by Matthew Lewis and Tom Brown